passcod/caretaker/index.markdown

 	 are recommended).

    None of these are required, and the section may be skipped entirely.
-In the absence of specified timings, defaults from the project or from the model (in this order) will be assumed to apply.
+In the absence of specified timings, defaults from the project or from the system (in this order) will be assumed to apply.

 5. Any agreements or statements needed to contribute work on the project, such as agreeing to license work, relinquish or retain rights, etc, as required.